Q. Is the Air Force JAG Corps currently hiring?

 Q. Is there a minimum GPA or LSAT score?

-A. No, we evaluate each candidate using the “whole person” concept, which means we look at academic performance, extracurricular activities, community service, prior military record (if any), work and leadership experience and the staff judge advocate recommendation.
+A. No, we evaluate each candidate using the “whole person” concept, which means we look at academic performance, extracurricular activities, community service, prior military record (if any) work and leadership experience and the staff judge advocate recommendation.
 Each part of your application is evaluated before a hiring decision is made.

 Q. What is the initial service commitment?